dgokman/p4.dennisgokman.us/README.md

 App features:
 - Use of SQL database to collect words, query them, and delete them when finished
-- PHP insertion into pre-written story
+- PHP insertion into pre-written stories
-- Usage of AJAX to create a link to the story after submitting form
+- Usage of AJAX to create a link to several stories after submitting form

 Javascript features:
-- AJAX link appearing after form is completed
+- AJAX links appearing after form is completed
 - Form verification to make sure all fields are entered